Greece kicks off events for bicentenary of independence war - WTMJ

 The parade is to be attended by Russian Prime Minister Mikhail Mishustin, Britain’s Prince Charles and his wife Camilla, the Duchess of Cornwall, French Defense Minister Florence Parly, and Cypriot President Nicos Anastasiades.

+On Wednesday afternoon, Prime Minister Kyriakos Mitsotakis was hosting the visiting dignitaries at Greece’s newly renovated National Gallery, an establishment founded in 1900 that has been shut for the past eight years for renovations and the construction of a sizeable extension.
+The Athens gallery holds about 20,000 works of art from the post-Byzantine era onwards.

+Attendees, all wearing masks that are currently compulsory in indoor and outdoor public places in Greece due to coronavirus measures, sat in socially distanced seats during the brief speeches, before being given a guided tour of paintings related to the Greek revolution.

-On Wednesday evening, Prime Minister Kyriakos Mitsotakis is to host the visiting dignitaries at Greece’s newly renovated National Gallery, in an event also attended by Greek President Katerina Sakellaropoulou.
-With Parly due in Athens later in the day, France is to be represented at the art gallery by its ambassador.
+The event was also attended by Greek President Katerina Sakellaropoulou.
+With Parly due in Athens later in the day, France was being represented at the art gallery by its ambassador.

 The 200th anniversary of the start of Greece’s war of independence comes at a time of frosty relations with neighbor and NATO ally Turkey.
 Tension between the two countries spiked last year over territorial and energy exploration rights, with warships from both nations facing off in the eastern Mediterranean.